-Default Folder X 4.7.4 can not enhance your Open and Save dialogs if you're running El Capitan and have
+Default Folder X 4.7.4 can not enhance your Open and Save dialogs if you're running El Capitan or higher and have

-System Integrity Protection ("SIP" for short) is a new feature in El Capitan that prevents anything from modifying
+System Integrity Protection ("SIP" for short) is a feature introduced in El Capitan that prevents anything from modifying

-the basic components of Mac OS X, even if it's just done temporarily in memory.
+the basic components of macOS, even if it's just done temporarily in memory.
 In the big picture, it's a good

 thing because it makes it very difficult for computer viruses or anything else to harmfully change or corrupt your system.